YxAc/files_backup/minos_wiki.md

     # url for collecotr, usually JMX url
     metric_url=/jmx?qry=Hadoop:*

-> **Note:** Some other configurations such as `owl monitor http port` and `opentsdb port` are set in `minos/build/minos_config.py`.
-You can change the default port for avoiding port conflicts.
+Note: Some other configurations such as `owl monitor http port` and `opentsdb port` are set in `minos/build/minos_config.py`.
+You can change the default port for port conflicts.

-### Start Owl
+### Run Owl

     cd minos
-    ./build.sh start owl --local_ip ${your_local_ip}
+    ./build.sh start owl --local_ip x.x.x.x

+When starting owl, the argument `local_ip` is necessary especially you have multiple network cards.
+The `local_ip` will be used for making opentsdb address.
+Actually, if you chose to use a remote mysql server, it also would be used to set access for owl database.

-After starting Owl, you can access the web interface of the Owl.
-For example, if Owl listens on port 8088, and the machine's IP address is 192.168.1.11, you can access the following URL to view the Owl web interface:
+After starting Owl on the destination machine, you can access the web interface of the Owl.
+For example, suppose the default port is 8088, and the machine's ip is 192.168.1.11, you can access the following URL to view the processes monitored by Owl:

     http://192.168.1.11:8088/

+Note: If you want to monitor the quota status, you can start owl with `--quota_updater`.

-### Stop Owl
+### Stop Owl.

     ./build.sh stop owl

+### Attention

+All the arguments need to specify are required for building the component when you firstly start one.
+After that, there is no longer required whenever you start/stop it.

+### Using a real HBase cluster in Owl

+If you want to use a real hbase cluster, you can build and start owl with `--skip_setup_hbase` to skip setup the default stand-alone hbase.
+Besides, some other work needs to do for deploying your opentsdb.

+#### Create hbase table

+    cd minos/build/download/opentsdb
+    env COMPRESSION=NONE HBASE_HOME=path/to/hbase-cluster ./src/create_table.sh

+In regard to the path to your real hbase-cluster, you can use the Client component to pack a usable package such as:

+    cd minos/client
+    ./deploy.sh pack hbase $hbase_cluster_name

+Then the usable hbase package would be generated at `client/packages/`

+#### Start the opentsdb

+    cd minos/build/download/opentsdb
+    tsdtmp=${TMPDIR-'/tmp'}/tsd
+    mkdir -p "$tsdtmp"
+    nohup ./build/tsdb tsd --port=4242 --staticroot=build/staticroot --cachedir="$tsdtmp" --zkquorum="$your_zookeeper_quorum" --zkbasedir="/hbase/$hbase_cluster_name" 1>opentsdb.out 2>&1 &

+The `zkquorum` is a comma-separated list of hosts serving your zookeeper quorum just like `ip1:port,ip2:port,ip3:port`.

+#### Start opentsdb collector

+    cd minos/config/opentsdb
+    vim metrics_collector_config.py
+    $opentsdb_extra_args = '--zkquorum=xxx --zkbasedir=xxx'
+    cd ../../opentsdb
+    nohup ./collector.sh &

 # FAQ

-1. When installing Mysql-python, you may get an error of `_mysql.c:44:23: error: my_config.h: No such file or directory (centos)` or `EnvironmentError: mysql_config not found (ubuntu)`.
+1. When installing Mysql-python, you may get an error of "_mysql.c:44:23: error: my_config.h: No such file or directory (centos)" or "EnvironmentError: mysql_config not found (ubuntu)".
 As mysql_config is part of mysql-devel, installing mysql-devel allows the installation of Mysql-python.
 So you may need to install it.

         ubuntu: sudo apt-get install libmysqlclient-dev
         centos: sudo yum install mysql-devel

-2. When installing twisted, you may get an error of `CompressionError: bz2 module is not available` and compile appears:
+2. When installing twisted, you may get an error of "CompressionError: bz2 module is not available" and compile appears:

         Python build finished, but the necessary bits to build these modules were not found:
         _sqlite3           _tkinter           bsddb185